 There’s something extra magical about Disney and the rest of Orlando at Christmas time.
-Between the lights and decorations, the festivities and the warm weather, December has quickly become our favorite time to visit the Orlando area.
+Between the lights and decorations, the festivities and the warm weather, Christmas in Orlando has quickly become our favorite time of year.

 Two of our favorite places to visit during the holidays in Orlando include Magic Kingdom and Disney Springs.
-If you want a break from the Disney crowds, however, Icon Park and the town of Celebration also offer fun things to do around Christmas in the Orlando area.
+If you want a break from the Disney crowds, however, Icon Park and the town of Celebration also offer fun things to do in Orlando at Christmas.
 Keep reading for our favorite places to celebrate the holidays in Orlando, both inside and outside of the theme parks.

 Toddling Traveler is an Amazon Affiliate and also participates in other affiliate programs.
 That means we may earn a small commission for items purchased through our links, at no additional charge to you.